Policies

 Farmingdale State College respects and supports students’ efforts to exercise their rights to free speech and assembly.
 The Division of Student Affairs has designated the Office of Student Activities to provide the appropriate support for the successful implementation of these events.
 Following College procedure will ensure a safe and effective assembly activity.
 Every effort will be made by the College to respond affirmatively to all requests to engage in assembly activity.
 However, consideration must be given to the time, place, and manner of the assembly activity to ensure the health and safety of the participants and the non-interference with authorized College business, activities, or events.

-a.
-Request for Services - Assemblies for which Services are necessary should submit a request for Services to the Student Activities Office via RamCentral, as follows:
+1. Request for Services - Assemblies for which Services are necessary should submit a request for Services to the Student Activities Office via RamCentral, as described below.
+Only student organizations can submit requests using RamCentral.
+Student sponsors/organizers that are not members of a student organization must contact the Director of Student Activities to request to engage in assembly activity on campus.

 1. At least three (3) business days prior to the planned event a request should be submitted by completing the following: